World's #1 finishing resource since 1989

 Look in the literature for references to experiments at Kure Beach.
 There has been tons of work there on long-term exposure of steels with various compositions and coatings to sea coast environment.
 There may also be experiments there with aluminum.

 ASM International has a good handbook which addresses corrosion behavior of aluminum.
-It is the ASM Specialty Handbook "Aluminum and Aluminum Alloys" [link is to info about book on Amazon], and they are located at Materials Park, OH.
+It is the ASM Specialty Handbook "Aluminum and Aluminum Alloys" [affil. link to book on Amazon], and they are located at Materials Park, OH.
 The ISBN is 0-87170-496-X.Lee C. Branch

 Thank you all so much for your valuable information.
 I appreciate the time you took to respond to my needs.